Coastal North Carolina town warns beachgoers about access

 DUCK, N.C.
 (AP) - A town on North Carolina’s Outer Banks is warning beachgoers that trying to walk to its public beaches could get you arrested for trespassing.

-The Charlotte Observer reports that business owner Robert Hovey of Kill Devil Hills was arrested last Wednesday when he tried to reach the beach in the town of Duck on land owned by a homeowner’s association.
-The town says it’s the culmination of a long-standing dispute between Hovey and the property owners of the subdivision.
+The town of Duck said in a news release that Robert Hovey was arrested last week when he tried to reach the beach through land owned by a homeowners association.

+“Yesterday, I believe I became the first person in the history of Duck to get arrested for going to the beach,” Hovey posted on Facebook.

+Town officials, who announced Hovey’s arrest Wednesday in a news release, said the charge and arrest were the culmination of a long-standing dispute between Hovey, who owns a local business that rents outdoor equipment, and property owners of the Sand Dollar Shores subdivision despite repeated attempts for a peaceful solution.

+Although officials say Duck doesn’t restrict a person’s use of the public beach, it doesn’t own or maintain any beach access locations.

+“Because the accesses are privately owned and maintained, the Town cannot grant permission for their use and unauthorized use could be deemed trespass as it would with any other private property,” the news release said.

-Opponents took to the town’s Facebook page, with some accusing leaders of catering to affluent summer cottage renters at the expense of locals.
+The Charlotte Observer reports that opponents of the policy took to the town’s Facebook page, with some accusing leaders of catering to affluent summer cottage renters at the expense of locals.

-A ban supporter says beaches in Nags Head, Kill Devil Hills and further south have public beach access and people won’t be hassled if they go there.
+“The beach is public, yet the access to it isn’t. … How much common sense is in this?” wrote Nena Woo.
+“I will not be coming to Duck!
+I will spread the word about how ignorant and unwelcoming the people are there!
+No Thank you!”

+A few of the 400 people who commented on the policy supported Hovey’s arrest.

 Information from: The Charlotte Observer, http://www.charlotteobserver.com